-No. In fact, in the Central Maritime Chaparral plant community if brush is cleared by burning the habitat not only recovers, but flourishes.
-If brush is cleared by cutting, the habitat does not grow back as healthy or diverse as before.
+No. In fact, if Central Maritime Chaparral is cleared by burning the habitat not only recovers but flourishes.
+If brush is cleared by cutting, habitat does not grow back as healthy or diverse as before.

 WILL A PRESCRIBED BURN AFFECT ANIMAL LIFE?